webplatform/docs-wpd/Doc_Sprint/index.md

 Always be respectful to the main event organizers; do not undermine their goals, or draw people away from their event.
 Treat a doc sprint as a supplement, not a rival.

-Here are two examples on collocated doc sprints of the past:
+Here are two examples on colocated doc sprints of the past:
 *As a workshop, prior to the regular event: [http://2013.frontendconf.ch/workshops/ http://2013.frontendconf.ch/workshops/] *As a partner event, after the regular event: [http://fronteers.nl/bijeenkomsten/2013/web-platform-doc-sprint http://fronteers.nl/bijeenkomsten/2013/web-platform-doc-sprint]